-Waterproofing Your Basement With Paint Simply Isn’t Enough
+Contact the best when Waterproofing Your Basement: Paint Simply Isn’t Enough

 In this article, we are going to discuss whether or not waterproofing paint is a good solution for your basement.
 Paint to waterproof your basement is available at most home centers.
 It’s cheap and effective but doesn’t keep the water out.
-If you’re thinking about using waterproofing paint on your basement this summer, we highly recommend against it.
+If you’re thinking about waterproofing your basement this summer with paint, we highly recommend against it.
 At StayDry, we recommend our free inspection to assess your needs and the right service to get the job done.

 Pros and Cons of Basement Waterproofing Paint